coheia/simple-http-service/README.md

 # **Simple Http Service**

+The SimpleHttpService class provides a simple and convenient way to interact with an API using HTTP methods such as GET, POST, PUT, PATCH and DELETE.
+The class has a constructor that accepts a configuration object which contains the base URL of the API and the base endpoint (optional).

+The class has methods for each HTTP method that accept the endpoint URL and additional options for the request (optional).
+These methods return a promise that resolves to the response of the request in JSON format, already typed.

-A class that facilitates the use of HTTP methods in a elegant way, it's simple to use HTTP requests, each method already returns the response of the request in JSON and can also be extended to add authentication or perform other types of customization.
+The class also has a private method named fetch that is responsible for sending the actual request to the API.
+This method can be extended to add authentication or perform other customizations.

 ### **Usage**